spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/getting-started/oryx-packages.md

 Oryx packages are distributed under the [spryker-oryx](https://www.npmjs.com/org/spryker-oryx) organization.
 Each time a new version is published, the version number is bumped.
 For more information on the versioning strategy, see [Versioning](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/oryx-versioning.html).

 We recommend [installing](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/set-up-oryx.html) the packages rather than cloning the source code from the Oryx repository.
-By depending on packages, you can easily upgrade to later versions of the packages.
+By depending on packages, you can easily upgrade them to later versions.

 The Oryx framework relies on its own packages and third-party dependencies to provide a robust development experience.
 This document describes how Oryx manages these packages to ensure stability, security, and flexibility.